Official Statistics

 Authorities are then asked to submit final (certified) copies of their NNDR3 form, again approved by their Chief Financial Officer after they have been approved by auditors.
 This time, authorities are confirming that the amounts shown on the form were not only in accordance with schedule 7B of the Local Government Finance Act 1988 and the regulations made under it, but were also consistent with the amounts shown for non-domestic rates in their audited Statement of Accounts.

 Final returns are those that have been submitted following an audit of their accounts.
 Where audit of accounts for 2022-23 have not yet been completed, in many cases due to ongoing audit delays, we have published data based on authorities’ provisional unaudited accounts.
 In the original publication of this release on the 12 July 2023, all of the 309 returns were provisional prior to audit of accounts.
-The latest update to the release published on 24 January 2024 is based on 35 audited (final) forms and 274 provisional forms.
+In the update to the release published on 24 January 2024 there were 35 audited (final) forms and 274 provisional forms.
 Of the 35 finals, 7 included changes to their provisional data.
 Amendments to the provisional return were also submitted by 10 authorities.
+The latest update to the release, published on 10 July 2024, is based on 61 audited (final) forms.
+It therefore reflects an additional 26 audited (final) forms, of which 4 contained amendments to their provisional returns.
+An additional 9 authorities provided amended provisional returns.
 We will continue to update this data release with finalised figures.
 However, we do not expect any major change in these figures.

 2. Data Quality